iCliniq Logo

 Welcome to icliniq.com.

-I have seen the report. (attachment removed to protect patient identity).
+I have seen the report (attachment removed to protect patient identity).
 I can understand your concern.
 I will answer one by one.

-Equivocal in the report means that the mother has protecting immunity against chickenpox but not very strong.
+Equivocal in the report means that the mother has to protect immunity against chickenpox but not very strong.
 It would be strong if the levels were more than 12 but it is not negative.
-That means the mother can fight some infection.
+That means the mother can fight some infections.
 It is not very bad to get affected at this stage, but if it happens near the delivery time or within five days of delivery then it is very bad.
-Right now, even if she gets infected, she will develop immunity and pass on to the baby.
+Right now, even if she gets infected, she will develop immunity and pass it on to the baby.
 Some antiviral drugs can be given if infected, but I do not think she requires it now.
 And yes definitely, until the infective stage of your brother and sister vanishes you should think of isolation.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!